giovanniboscu/continuous-section-field/docs/CSF_Polygon_Geometry_Guide.md

 There is no limit on the number of `@wall` polygons in a section.
 The C-section example above uses three.

-Use a distinct base name for each
+Use a distinct base name for each wall polygon.

 ---